alexmcmanus/appsync-resolverscript/README.md

 then(({ context, util }) => util.toJson(context.result.items))
 ```

+Note that the `ctx` abbreviation is not supported.

 ### Get the VTL Markup

 The builder returned by `sendAppSyncRequest(request)` has `requestTemplate` and `responseTemplate`